 - Body-predominant: the most common type, occurs in the middle region or “body” of the stomach and is associated with decreased stomach acid secretion.

 - Antral-predominant:: the least common type, occurs in the lower part of the stomach and is associated with increased stomach acid secretion.

 - Mixed type: occurs in both the middle and lower portion of the stomach and typically has a neutral affect on stomach acid secretion.

 This is a very difficult infection to treat and often requires multiple types of antibiotics.
 We have good success with herbal remedies and biofilm busters.

 The best and most cost effective way is an HCL challenge test in which acidity is slowly increased to determine how symptoms are affected.
 Urine indican and sediment levels may provide information in some.
 The Heidleburg Capsule test requires swallowing a capsule to obtain pH info.

 In our office, we start with Functional Blood Chemistry and look for patterns of markers that trend toward HCL dysfunction as well as potential underlying cause.

 What can you do to help heal the gut?

 As with any gut issue, we utilize a “4R” protocol to help alleviate GI issues.
 This includes removing offending foods and/or infections, replacing whatever the body temporarily needs to help breakdown and digest food, repairing an inflamed gut, and reinoculating the GI system with friendly bacteria temporarily —concurrently adjusting our diet to create an more friendly environment for our microbiome.
-You can learn more here.
+You can learn more about digestive health here.